 JUNEAU, Alaska (AP) — Two candidates who combined received just over 1% of the vote in Alaska’s U.S. House primary last week can advance to November’s ranked choice general election.

-Matthew Salisbury, a Republican, and John Wayne Howe, who is chairman of the Alaskan Independence Party, can advance according to results released late Friday by the state Division of Elections.
+Matthew Salisbury, a Republican, and John Wayne Howe, who is chairman of the Alaskan Independence Party, can advance, according to results released late Friday by the state Division of Elections.
 The narrowed field already includes two frontrunners, Democratic U.S. Rep. Mary Peltola and Republican Nick Begich.

-Peltola, Begich and Dahlstrom were the only candidates to report raising any money.
-But Dahlstrom announced her withdrawal last week, and elections director Carol Beecher said this allowed for the fifth-place finisher to qualify for the November ballot.
+Dahlstrom announced her withdrawal last week, and elections director Carol Beecher said this allowed for the fifth-place finisher to qualify for the November ballot.

 Begich, who has spoken against ranked choice voting, has said conservatives need to unite to defeat Peltola in November.

 Dahlstrom, in announcing her decision Aug.
-23, said throughout her career she’s done “what’s right for Alaska.
+23, said that throughout her career she’s done “what’s right for Alaska.
 And today is no different.
 At this time, the best thing I can do for our state and our Party is to withdraw my name from the general election ballot and end my campaign.”

 An initiative that seeks to repeal the open primary and ranked vote general election system also will appear on the fall ballot.

-Howe, in his candidate statement, said Alaskans are “imprisoned by Government” and called the federal government “an oppressing master.”
+Howe, in his statement, said Alaskans are “imprisoned by Government” and called the federal government “an oppressing master.”

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.